spacelift-io/user-documentation/docs/integrations/api.md

 The received JWT is valid for an hour, so if you're accessing Spacelift API from a long-running process you will need to make sure that the key is recreated every time it expires.
 In order to help with that, you can retrieve the `validUntil` field (Unix timestamp of the expiration, in seconds) of the `apiKeyUser` along with the raw JWT.

-{% hint style="info" %}
+!!! info
     API keys are in fact **virtual** **users** and are billed like regular users, too.
 Thus, **each API key used** (exchanged to a token) during any given billing cycle counts against the total number of users.
-{% endhint %}

 ### Personal GitHub Token > Token

-{% hint style="info" %}
+!!! info
     This option is only available to those using GitHub as their identity provider.
 If you have enabled any other [Single sign-on methods](single-sign-on.md) on your account, this method will not work.
 If this applies to you, you will need to use the [Spacelift API Key > Token](api.md#spacelift-api-key-greater-than-jwt-token) method instead.
-{% endhint %}

 **Steps:**